Code-Institute-Submissions/NickBaker11-BlueFoot-Tours/README.md

 ## Testing

-Testing the navbar  1.
-Clicking on Home and/or the logo on all four pages brings you to the Home page.
+* Testing the navbar
+1. Clicking on Home and/or the logo on all four pages brings you to the Home page.
 2. Clicking on Tours on all four pages brings you to the Tours page.
 3. Clicking on Photos on all four pages brings you to the Photos page .
 4. Clicking on Contact on all four pages brings you to the Contact page.
 5. Clicking on the logo in the top right will bring you to the Home page from each other page.

-Testing the form 1.
-If you try to submit an empty form, warnings come up on each text box asking the user to @fill out this field'
+* Testing the form
+1. If you try to submit an empty form, warnings come up on each text box asking the user to 'fill out this field'
 2. The email section of the form requires a valid email address with an '@' to be submitted successfully.

-                  3. The 'Inquiry' section brings up a Please fill out this field' message if you try to submit an empty field, even.                        the other two fields are filled correctly.
+3. The 'Inquiry' section brings up a Please fill out this field' message if you try to submit an empty field.

+The site has roughly the same look on medium devices and above with changes to text and image sizes.
+On smaller devices I have hidden certain elemnts such as images and text to give it a better flow.

+## Deployment
+I used GitHub Pages to deploy my site using the given instructions on GitHub.

 ## Credits
-Media- All images are photos taken by myself on the Galapagos Islands, with the exceptions of- 'lonesome-george.jpg' taken from Wikipedia 'bluefootlogo-edit.jpg' taken from https://www.kickstarter.com/projects/bebezee/the-blue-footed-booby-enamel-pin
+Media- All images are photos taken by myself on the Galapagos Islands, with the exceptions of-
+* 'lonesome-george.jpg' taken from Wikipedia
+* 'bluefootlogo-edit.jpg' taken from https://www.kickstarter.com/projects/bebezee/the-blue-footed-booby-enamel-pin
-'puerto-ayora-map.jpg'  taken from https://www.pinterest.ie/pin/272749321154640179/
+* 'puerto-ayora-map.jpg'  taken from https://www.pinterest.ie/pin/272749321154640179/